Frequently Asked Questions

 - What are your actual/expected main funding sources?
 Can your project generate recurrent revenues?
 What is your value proposition to investors?

 - How would you spend the prize money on the project if you win the competition?

 The 2nd round assessment at the Final Event will take further account of the likelihood of sustainable implementation based on the scope of the proposal’s social vision and its overall cost effectiveness as well as the team’s commitment, strategy and implementation capacity.

 What is the video interview?

 The video interview is a 7-minute video interview which is compulsory for all applicants to enter the first round.
+The interview is held in English.
 Please make sure you have good technical conditions before the video call.

 Please note that the interview will be recorded.
 By applying to the SIT, contestants implicitly give their consent to the internal use of the recorded interview for the evaluation process within the EIB Institute.

 Please note that the interview will be cancelled if your application package is incomplete or if it doesn’t comply with all the eligibility criteria.